Policies

 The Tribunal accepts complaints by email and uses email to communicate with participants who give us their email address.
 When you choose to communicate by email, you should consider that email communications are generally less secure than other methods, such as mail, fax, or hand delivery.

-If you have questions about this policy, or if you have concerns about a specific situation, or want to make a complaint about a breach of privacy, you can contact the Registrar by phone, email, or mail:
+If you have questions about this policy, or if you have concerns about a specific situation, you can contact the Registrar by phone, email, or mail:

 Email: BCHumanRightsTribunal@gov.bc.ca